-David Axelrod, former Obama strategist, has said “I think sometimes the populist left is over represented in places where reporters sometimes spend a lot of time, like on Twitter.”
+David Axelrod, a former Obama strategist, has said “I think sometimes the populist left is over-represented in places where reporters sometimes spend a lot of time, like on Twitter.”

 Hillary Clinton, referring to Senator Sanders, has said, “… it’s not only him, it’s the culture around him.
 It’s his leadership team.
 It’s his prominent supporters.
 It’s his online Bernie Bros and their relentless attacks on lots of his competitors, particularly the women.”